fernareb/rsamuelson.github.io/modest.md

 - Built a referral project to track our referrals across all marketing channels and into the data warehouse

 **Process Engineer, Product Development**
-UPM-Raflatac, Mills River, NC, January 2011
+UPM-Raflatac, Mills River, NC, January 2011 - August 2012
 - After assessing initial plan processes, I removed valuable time from machine startup costs by building a tool that provided initial settings to operators based on product type
 - Built product development team's data warehouse, initially used for tracking client claims
 - Built UI for data entry into data warehouse